srobo-southampton/python-a-whirlwind-tour/python.md

 ### Trigonometry ###

-Write a program that takes as input an angle (in radians) and the length of one side of a right-angled triangle.
+Write a program that takes as input an angle (in radians) and the length of one side (of your choice) of a right-angled triangle.
 Print out the length of all sides of the triangle.

 You'll need the functions contained in the `math` module (<http://docs.python.org/library/math.html>).
 Note that Python uses radians for its angles.
 If you are not comfortable with radians, you can use the `radians` function in the `math` module to convert to radians from degrees.